rust-lang/rfcs/text/0000-isa-attribute.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 Some platforms support having more than one instruction set used within a single program.
 Generally, each one will be better for specific parts of a program.
 Every target has a default instruction set, based on the target triple.
-If you would like to set a specific function to use an alternate instruction set you use the `#[instruction_set(?)]` attribute, specifying the desired instruction set in parentheses.
+If you would like to set a specific function to use an alternate instruction set you use the `#[instruction_set(arch, set)]` attribute.
+This specifies that when the code is built for then given arch, it should use the alternate instruction set specified instead of the default one.

 Currently this is only of use on ARM family CPUs, which support both the `a32` and `t32` instruction sets.
 Targets starting with `arm` default to `a32` and targets starting with `thumb` default to `t32`.